vladmw5/questionnaire-app/README.md

 The `dependents` property defines the value which will be substituted in the dependent question in case this answer has been chosen.

+Warning: if you don't specify the `dependents` property for a question that depends on this question, you will encounter an error.

+Warning: the `dependents` property must be specified for each answer of the question

-Warning: currently you can create only one slot per dependent question and each answer can substitute only one value
+Warning: currently you can create only one slot per dependent question and each answer can substitute only one value.

 ### Dynamic nextQuestionId